 Allen’s Hummingbird

-The Allen’s Hummingbird is a dazzling, energetic bird that lights up the gardens and coastal areas of the western United States.
+With wings that beat up to 80 times per second and a heart that races over 1,200 times per minute, the Allen’s Hummingbird is a dazzling, energetic bird that lights up the gardens and coastal areas of the western United States.
 Known for its coppery-orange feathers and zippy flight, this tiny species is admired for its beauty, boldness, and unique behaviors.
 Despite its small size, the Allen’s Hummingbird plays a big role in local ecosystems as a key pollinator.
+For those interested in other fiery hummingbird species, the Rufous Hummingbird shares a similar bold temperament and striking coloration.

 Allen’s Hummingbirds are primarily found along the coastal regions of California and southern Oregon.
 Their range includes: